konstantinkoslow/laravel-uuid/README.md

 # Laravel UUID

-Trait for generating UUID primary keys for Laravel Eloquent Models.
+Trait for generating UUID primary keys for Laravel version 5.6 and higher.

 ## Installation